mongodb/devcenter/README.md

 `STRAPI_URL`.
 See [this DevHub wiki page](https://wiki.corp.mongodb.com/display/DEVREL/DevHub+Front-End+Guide#DevHubFrontEndGuide-InstallationandSetup) and copy the value for `STRAPI_URL` shown there (or ask a teammate).
 `REALM_SEARCH_URL` and `REALM_API_URL` are needed for feedback and search functionality.
 Ask a teammate for these values.

+For Okta SSO to work, the hostname must be a subdomain of mongodb.com.
+To test SSO locally, create an entry in /etc/hosts:
+`127.0.0.1       devcenter-local.mongodb.com`

+DevCenter will then be accessible at: http://devcenter-local.mongodb.com:3000/developer/

 ## Running Locally

 Run `yarn` to install dependencies.
 Run `yarn dev` to start the server locally in development mode.
 It then should be accessible at http://localhost:3000/developer.